PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 /*  */
 ```

-When we make a GET request to the API route, it will invoke the controller function for the GET method which will loop through all the documents in the Doodles collection in MongoDB.
-Then it will find Comments, LikesNum, and User documents using the referenced respective object id's living in the Doodle document.
-Then combine all the returned values into a new object.
-We added page as a query string which holds a default value of 1 unless stated otherwise.
-We also have a perPage value of 3, which will show 3 results per page.
-The skip variable represents the number of items to skip when on a page that's not the default 1st page.
-Also previousPage and nextPage variables will be used as cursors for our react query hook.
+The API route handles GET requests by invoking the controller function for the GET method.
+The controller function retrieves all documents in the Doodles collection in MongoDB, as well as Comments, LikesNum, and User documents referenced by the object id's in the Doodle documents.
+It combines the returned values into a new object and adds pagination using the `page` query string (default value: 1) and a `perPage` value of 3 (3 results per page).
+The `skip` variable represents the number of items to skip on pages other than the default first page.
+The `previousPage` and `nextPage` variables serve as cursors for the `useInfiniteQuery` hook from React Query, which is used in a custom hook to call the API.

-We call the API through a custom hook we created that's using the useInfiniteQuery hook from React Query.

 ```js
 import { useInfiniteQuery } from '@tanstack/react-query';